This article will help guide you through the 1-to-1 meeting process and the five agenda points we recommend are covered.

 On first entry to this screen, you'll be prompted to select a 1-to-1 meeting template.
 The platform contains a number of templates to help you get started and you can configure your own meeting templates.

 On selection, the template appears.
 It's effectively a form to capture the key points of the conversation in a structured manner.

-Actions can be created in a meeting.
+Actions can be created in a meeting or directly from the menu.
 See our help article How do I create an action?

 As the meeting facilitator, you can leave some final comments that the participant will be able to see when you send the completed session to them for their acknowledgement.

 Based on what's been discussed, you have the opportunity here to mark the meeting as private.

 At this point, as the meeting facilitator, you may choose to press the button: Save & Edit later.
 All the information that has been entered during the meeting is saved, but you may need a little time to tidy everything up before submitting the meeting to the meeting participant for their acknowledgement.

 Once everything is present and correct, you can press the button: Submit for participant acknowledgement.

 (1) The status of the meeting changes to Completed & not acknowledged

 (2) The meeting participant receives a notification requesting that they acknowledge the meeting